4 In Central Italy/ General Info/ Italy

 San Martino

 We’ve visited San Martino several times, but each time Gary and I notice more and more.
 Isn’t that the way it usually happens?
-The first time you go into a museum or church, you usually pick up the brochure, flip through it quickly – hoping to catch just the main sights.
+The first time you go into a museum or church, you usually pick up the brochure, and flip through it quickly – hoping to catch just the main sights.
 It happens all the time to me.
 Then I need to return.

 It’s a cycle that I repeat over and over – place to place.
 I know that is the true purpose of the guide books like Rick Steves and DK Eyewitness but I just hate carrying them around as they as usually thick and heavy.
 I’ve tried the eBook version of them all but that has its own set of issues.
 Other than printing out pages before a visit, do you have a technique that works well?
 Would you share it with us?